 The Yaheetech is both gorgeous and spacious, making it large enough for your budgie buddy.
 It has been thoughtfully designed to feature three decks and ladders that will ensure your Budgie gets both exercise and play.

-Its slide out trays and grills make it easy to clean and also comes with a stylish detachable rolling stand which can be used separately.
+Its slide-out trays and grills make it easy to clean and also come with a stylish detachable rolling stand that can be used separately.

 - Extra-Large to accommodate more than a single budgie